 Plan A Picnic

-It’s hard to beat a picnic on a nice summer day so take full advantage of the nice weather and the great parks.
-You can easily find fruit, yogurt, bread, cheese and deli meat at any store.
-However, always be a bit cautions of the cheapest deli meat because from my experience it can be pretty gross.
+It’s hard to beat a picnic on a nice summer day, so take full advantage of the nice weather and the great parks.
+You can easily find fruit, yogurt, bread, cheese, and deli meat at any store.
+However, always be cautious of the cheapest deli meat because from my experience it can be pretty gross.
 Spending the extra $1 is worth the price.

 You can drink alcohol in most parks in Europe, so don’t forget to get a cheap bottle of wine or a few bottles of beer.

 Drink your drink (coffee, tea, beer, wine, hot chocolate, etc.) at the bar and it will usually be cheaper than if you sit at a table.

 Drinks Are Expensive